jfgreen/jfgreen.uk/content/python-memory-usage.md

 Calling `sys.getsizeof` with any given object will return its size.
 However, only memory directly used by the object is returned, not the memory usage of objects it refers to.
-To solve this we can walk each objects referents, calling `getsizeof`, until all objects have been measured.
+We can solve this by walking each object's referents, calling `getsizeof`, until all objects have been measured.
 The following implementation is specifically designed to work for our examples and therefore quite simplistic.
 It does not deal with all types of object and doesn't handle cyclical data structures.

 ```python